Virtuant/hadoop-admin-2019/docs/spark-zeppelin.md

 ![image](https://user-images.githubusercontent.com/558905/55120572-02fa8100-50cd-11e9-9448-ff3a257451d6.png)

 We found out some of the information that we needed; however, we can do better.
 Zeppelin has powerful visualization tools such as graphs and tables that we can use to present our newly found data in a more appealing format.
-In the second part of the tutorial we explore different ways in which we can present data.
+In the second part of the lab we explore different ways in which we can present data.

 ### Using SQL API to Analyze the Airline Data